enna-project/Enna-Media-Server/doc/Protocol.md

 }
 ```

-The answer is an array of tracks :
+The answer is an array of tracks.
+Note that the track list is ordered to match
+the player playlist.

 > Answer :